wesql/wescale/doc/RFCS/20230609_CompressGtidSets.md

 The proposed change aims to compress the Gtid set to prevent SQL commands from becoming excessively lengthy.

 # Technical design

+## When we need CompressGtidSet?

+We made some tradeoffs and finally decided to perform compression after the return of the heartbeat packet.
+Moreover, there is an optimization that triggers compression when the length of the gtidset exceeds a certain threshold.

 ## Design Details